 - white paint with matte finish collects dusty fingerprints; I have to use gloves,

-- minijacks were a good idea, I use the often.
+- minijacks for easy modular synth connectivity were a good idea, I use the often.